Health and Safety Risk Assessments

 Frequently Asked Questions

 If you employ more than 5 members of staff you are legally required to document your Risk Assessment findings, however we recommend it as good practice for all businesses regardless of their size to do so.

 In any event, all controls identified should be implemented, and all staff informed of what they need to do to minimise the risk.

 Yes, if you already have Risk Assessments in place we can review these with you to make sure you have considered everything.
 Many businesses find it useful to have a fresh pair of eyes take a look at everything.

 Get in touch with our team on 01666 503686 and we can give you a fixed price quote for reviewing them for you.

-Seeking further advice and support, why not take a look at our COVID-19 resources section with useful links and information or read our latest blog post for advice from our team
+Seeking further advice and support, why not take a look at our Resources section with toolbox talks, HSE publications and useful links or read our latest blog post for advice from our team